Please welcome Amy from Real Food, Whole Health who does a great job introducing us to a topic that makes many of us think “ick” and “no way”! –Wardee

 What about the insertion bit?
 The super small tube is inserted in the rectum only a teeny bit — about the length of your pinky finger (much less for children).
 It isn't painful or even uncomfortable.

 And, no, you won’t be walking funny afterward!

 Can You Do Them Too Often?

-Coffee and Kit Choices
+Coffee, Coffee Enemas, And Kit Choices

-The equipment you use is also important, as most of the drugstore stuff is going to be plastic (or PVC) and, as we know, plastic carries its own health risks.
+The enema equipment is also important.
+Most of the drugstore stuff is going to be plastic (or PVC) and, as we know, plastic carries its own health risks.
 The acidity of coffee also may contribute to leaching these chemicals from plastic bags or tubing, so we use a stainless steel enema bucket (it looks like a big measuring cup) with silicone tubing and nozzle.

 What Do You Think?

 I’m so glad that Wardee invited me to write this post because enemas are something that I think should be talked about more often in health circles, and are certainly an important part of the GAPS protocol.